 Dr. Chen Chi-lu, the first-generation cultural helmsman of post-war Taiwan, was one of the most qualified and prestigious anthropologists of his era.
 He had also served as the first commissioner of the Council for Cultural Affairs and successfully converted the academic concept of culture into practical cultural construction.

-Born in 1923 in Tainan City during the Japanese occupation of Taiwan, Dr. Chen rose to prominence in 1976 as an academician of Academia Sinica, the highest research institute in the country.
+Born in 1923 in Tainan City during the Japanese rule of Taiwan, Dr. Chen rose to prominence in 1976 as an academician of Academia Sinica, the highest research institute in the country.
 He was tasked with the establishment of the Council for Cultural Affairs, the predecessor of the Ministry of Culture, shortly after submitting "The Strengthening of Cultural and Recreational Activities Program” to the Executive Yuan in 1981.

 During his eight-year tenure as the first minister of the Council for Cultural Affairs, he had devoted himself to safeguarding Taiwan's traditional heritage, preserving and perpetuating aboriginal cultures, promoting art and cultural subsidies, strengthening the characteristics of local communities, and establishing the system of cultural laws and regulations.